Richard Freeman (physician): Medical tribunal

 On 14 October, Freeman admitted to losing medical information from a third computer after the Union Cycliste Internationale (UCI) requested blood data from riders after the 2011 Giro d'Italia and the 2011 Tour de France.
 On the final day of Freeman's cross examination which stretched into its seventh week, Freeman claimed he was unaware that testosterone could be used to enhance sports performance in 2011 at the time of his alleged misconduct.
 He stated he "came into cycling quite fresh" and that he never discussed the topic of drug doping with Peters at the time.

 The tribunal was adjourned again on 26 November to resume once more on 22 January 2021.
 Freeman's lawyers had asked MPTS for a further adjournment of proceedings to allow him to help administer COVID-19 vaccines, but MPTS denied this request, saying that an adjournment was neither "proportionate or in the interests of justice".
 During its summation on 22 January, the GMC contended that Freeman had worked with athletes who had previously doped when buying testosterone to boost the performance of an unnamed rider.
 Just five days later, the MPTS confirmed the tribunal would be delayed once again until 6 February, due to "unforeseen circumstances".

 On 12 March, the tribunal found Freeman guilty of ordering banned testosterone "knowing or believing" it was to help dope a rider.
 The tribunal ruled that Freeman ordered Testogel with the knowledge "it was to be administered to an athlete to improve their athletic performance".
 The tribunal found that Freeman's actions were "incapable of innocent explanation".
 Freeman said that he was made a scapegoat, but there is no evidence of any wrongdoing by Freeman's colleagues, British Cycling, or Team Sky.

-On 17 March, the tribunal moved into its second phase which considered Freemans' fitness to practise medicine in light of its verdict.
+On 17 March, the tribunal moved into its second phase which considered Freeman's fitness to practise medicine in light of its verdict.
 The GMC argued that Freeman was unfit to practise due to "the seriousness of misconduct, repetition of misconduct and lack of insight into his misconduct."
 The next day, the tribunal ruled that Freeman's fitness to practise was impaired.
 Freeman said he was "shocked" by the verdict and that he "was not a doper".
 On 19 March, Freeman was permanently struck off the medical register.
 Medical Practitioners Tribunal Service chair Neil Dalton said that the tribunal's determination was "that erasure is the only sufficient sanction which would protect patients, maintain public confidence in the profession and send a clear message to Dr Freeman, the profession and the public that his misconduct constituted behaviour unbefitting and incompatible with that of a registered doctor."
 Freeman lost his job as a general practitioner at the Great Harwood Medical Centre in Lancashire.